aTerriblySadCat/aterriblysadcat.github.io/reports/uselessdisk/uselessdisk.md

 The malware was run on both a 64-bit Windows 10 and a 32-bit Windows 7 system for testing purposes.
 The malware behaved the same on both systems.

 If run without administrator privileges it does nothing.
 The reason for this is a call to the CreateFileA function, but more on this later.
-Once the malware is run with the elevated privileges nothing seems to happen and then the system suddenly restarts.
+Once the malware is run with the elevated privileges it seems as though nothing happens, but then the system suddenly restarts.

 After the system has restarted, the user is greeted with the following screen.
 Alerting them of their dire circumstances.